 In keeping with films such as The Great Escape, The Dirty Dozen, and The Guns of Navarone a great ensemble cast gave us a great romp through this period in our history, and it certainly made you think on what these brave people achieved and left you wanting to learn more.

 Only recently a whole treasure trove of art was found in a Munich apartment – 1,500 works worth $1.5 billion, paintings by Matisse, Picasso, Dix, and other artists that had been thought to be lost.

-Of course each generation will create, discover and invent works of arts; and equally they too will be held in high esteem.
-Tragically this story may have happened during WWII yet it continues to this day, as demonstrated by the events that followed the 2003 invasion of Iraq and the subsequent looting and destruction of that country’s most important museums and libraries.
+Of course, each generation will create, discover and invent works of arts; and equally, they too will be held in high esteem.
+Tragically this story may have happened during WWII, yet it continues to this day, as demonstrated by the events that followed the 2003 invasion of Iraq and the subsequent looting and destruction of that country’s most famous museums and libraries.

 There is a rather poignant line in the film from Clooney’s character, Lt.
 Commander George Stout “… if you take their culture away, you can kill them.
 You can murder their families, but if you take away their culture, that’s when the society breaks down.”

 That to me perfectly encapsulates the importance on our cultural history; what price do we put on that?